PrivacyStan/PrivacyStan/README.md

-- 👋 Hi, I’m @PrivacyStan
+- 👋 Hi, I’m PrivacyStan

 - 👀 I’m interested in password generators and other security and privacy related tech.